teashop/atbattler/README.md

 ## Instructions

 Included implementation is for Node server/client only.
+Requires Node.js v0.8.9 or later.

+1. Run `npm install` to install node dependencies.
 1. Start server: `node server.js`
-2. Open `client.html` in a browser and click the 'start game' button.
+1. Open `client.html` in a browser and click the 'start game' button.

 The game can be played with either mouse (click the menus) or keyboard (arrow keys to navigate, enter/space to select).

 Note that once the game is over, you will need to restart the server and refresh the client page to play again.

-### Node Dependencies

-Install the following Node dependencies via npm before running the server:

-* async 0.1.22
-* connect 2.7.2
-* sockjs 0.3.5
-* underscore 1.4.3

 ## Browser Support